-Strongly believes that America should be strengthening our relationships with our allies, treating our enemies as our enemies, and never send our troops into harm’s way unless they are sent with a clear plan and the resources necessary to win.
+Strongly believes that America should be strengthening our relationships with our allies, treating our adversaries as our adversaries, and never send our troops into harm’s way unless they are sent with a clear plan and the resources necessary to win.

 Served on active duty for four years in the U.S. Army, as a Military Intelligence Officer, Federal Prosecutor, and Military Magistrate, among other duties.
 After being assigned as a paratrooper to the Army’s elite 82nd Airborne Division, Lee was deployed to Iraq in the summer of 2006.
 He now serves as a Major in the Army Reserves.

-Member of the House Foreign Affairs Committee, Middle East and North Africa Subcommittee, and Terrorism, Nonproliferation and Trade Subcommittee where Lee is a leading advocate on the need to identify and eliminate the threat of ISIS and other terror threats and correct a flawed Iran Nuclear Agreement.
+Member of the House Foreign Affairs Committee, Middle East and North Africa Subcommittee, and Terrorism, Nonproliferation and Trade Subcommittee.

 As a New York State Senator, reduced middle income tax rates to the lowest level in 60 years, co-sponsored the nation’s strongest property tax cap, and led the successful effort to repeal the MTA Payroll Tax for 80 percent of employers.

 In Congress, helped lead the effort to secure 20 tax relief provisions for Long Island businesses and families in a bill that became law (PATH Act, H.R.
 2029).

 Voted against Trade Promotion Authority (TPA) and opposes the Trans Pacific Partnership (TPP) in order to improve the negotiation of trade agreements to better fight for American companies, and most importantly, the American worker.
 Trade is an important engine of the American economy and can be strengthened.

 Strong supporter of the Regulations from the Executive in Need of Scrutiny (REINS) Act (H.R.
-427), which has passed the House to stop executive overreach, including burdensome and unnecessary bureaucratic red tape.
+26), which has passed the House to stop executive overreach, including burdensome and unnecessary bureaucratic red tape.
 Voted to strike down 16 damaging Obama era regulations that were blocking job creation and economic growth.

-Cosponsors the Balanced Budget Amendment to the U.S. Constitution (H.J.
+Voted for the Balanced Budget Amendment to the U.S. Constitution (H.J.
 Res.
-55) to help get our nation’s fiscal house in order.
+2) to help get our nation’s fiscal house in order.

-Vocal believer that our veterans and first responders deserve the highest possible amount of love, care and respect for their incredible sacrifices to keep our country safe, secure and free.
+Vocal believer as a veteran himself that our veterans and first responders deserve the highest possible amount of love, care and respect for their incredible sacrifices to keep our country safe, secure and free.